gbkel/kindlefy/README.md

 **Core Options**

-These are the options used by all the existing sources.

 - ```order``` *- asc, desc -* Documents ordination.
 - ```count``` *- Number -* Amount of documents to sync.
 - ```type``` *- manga, rss -* Type of source to sync.